What Is The Induced Fit Model

 Energetics of the Induced Fit Model

 The induced fit model involves changes in the energy of the system as the enzyme and substrate interact.
-Initially, the enzyme and substrate are in a relatively high-energy state.
+Also, initially, the enzyme and substrate are in a relatively high-energy state.
 As they interact, the energy of the system decreases as the enzyme and substrate undergo conformational changes and form the enzyme-substrate complex.

 Examples of Induced Fit in Enzymes